panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 }
 ```

-As an example - let’s write a policy against all S3 buckets to enforce KMS encryption:
+As an example - here's a policy to ensure all S3 buckets enforce KMS encryption:

 ```python